World Airways: History

 In 1986 slots for lucrative routes on the east coast became available, and with the competitive nature for these routes, they were offered to interested airlines in the form of a lottery, or what was called the “Slottery”.
 World was awarded three city pairs: Boston, Washington National, and New York LaGuardia.
 In order to acquire these slots, the routes had to be operated for at least three months.
 World's intention was to sell the routes for a profit to another airline rather than establishing their own operation on these routes, so the company operated fully crewed Boeing 727s (flight deck and cabin crew) without passengers, flying between the scheduled city pairs with touch and go landings and takeoffs.
 As planned, the routes were then sold for profit.
 World experienced heavy losses in the 1980s as a result of operating scheduled passenger services, ending scheduled service September 15, 1986.
 In 1987, the company moved its headquarters from Oakland to Washington Dulles International Airport, acquired Key Airlines from Bain Capital's Presidential Airways, and established ties to Malaysia Airlines.
 World was burdened financially as its cash was siphoned off by parent WorldCorp to support a telecommunications venture in which the parent had invested.
 During the first Persian Gulf War, World did a substantial amount of profitable business for the military, enabling the addition of the MD-11 to the fleet.
-During the mid-1990s, World operated the military passenger trunk route from Osan Air Base, Korea and Kadena Air Base, Okinawa to Los Angeles, using MD-11 aircraft.
+During the mid-1990s, World operated the military passenger trunk route from Osan Air Base, South Korea and Kadena Air Base, Okinawa to Los Angeles, using MD-11 aircraft.
 World has been headquartered near Atlanta Hartsfield International Airport.

 The airline received a substantial amount of its business from the military, especially in its role connecting American bases in the U.S. to the Middle East.
 It also thrived on passenger and freight contracts with private organizations, such as the Jacksonville Jaguars of the National Football League, as well as wet leases to other airlines.
 With such wet lease arrangements, World Airways essentially functioned as a cargo airline arm of another airline for whom a separate division would not be an efficient use of resources.

-In 2006, World Airways became a subsidiary of World Air Holdings, Inc. On April 5, 2007, World Airways returned to its Oakland and Bay Area roots where they were headquartered from 1956 to 1987.
+In 2006, World Airways became a subsidiary of World Air Holdings, Inc. On April 5, 2007, World Airways returned to its Oakland and the San Francisco Bay Area roots where they were headquartered from 1956 to 1987.
 It was later acquired by ATA Holdings, which was renamed Global Aero Logistics, in a transaction valued at $315 million.
 With this, ATA's president, Subodh Karnik became the head of all three certificated airlines autonomous operations, ATA Airlines, North American Airlines, and World Airways.
 In 2007 GAL moved its operation to the World Airways building in Peachtree City, Georgia.
 Robert Binns was named chief executive officer of GAL in April 2008 and Charlie McDonald was named president.
 Larry Montford became COO of World Airways.